 District Associations use the wholesale loans to fund their retail loan portfolios.
-Each District Association has unique commodity and geographic credit portfolio concentrations.
-The table below illustrates commodity and geographic distribution of the District's \$165.8 billion loan portfolio as of December 31, 2023.
+Each District Association has unique industry and geographic credit portfolio concentrations.
+Portions of our portfolio are purchased outside of our District to support rural America and diversify portfolio risk.
+The table below illustrates industry and geographic distribution of the District's \$180.6 billion retail loan portfolio as of December 31, 2024.